-Additionally, the project would incorporate green infrastructure into the design to promote water conservation through measures including: on-site stormwater treatment per the MS4; the use of native/drought-resistant landscaping; and compliance with the City's Water Efficiency Landscape Ordinance, as well as with the California Green Building Standards Code (CalGreen - Title 24), as referenced in Chapter 15.30 - Green Building Standards Code, of the SMMC, including requirements on installing water-conserving and energy-efficient fixtures and appliances, managing stormwater, recycling, building materials, and other sustainable practices.
+Response 2: The development will have net-zero water usage for the first 50 years after construction (i.e. the expected life of the homes).
+This will be accomplished by pre-purchasing and obtaining water rights from San Gabriel Valley Municipal Water District on behalf of the City for the anticipated 50-year demand of the new homes, as described in Chapter 4.
+Additionally, the project would include the incorporation of green infrastructure into the design to promote water conservation through measures including on-site stormwater treatment per the MS4, the use of native/drought-resistant landscaping, and compliance with the City's Water Efficiency Landscape Ordinance, as well as with the California Green Building Standards Code (CalGreen - Title 24), as referenced in Chapter 15.30 - Green Building Standards Code, of the SMMC, including requirements on installing water-conserving and energy-efficient fixtures and appliances, managing stormwater, recycling, building materials, and other sustainable practices.

-Response 3: City's Dark Sky Ordinance: The Specific Plan's Developments Standards require that all lighting of the building, landscaping, parking area, or similar facilities be in compliance with the City's "Dark Sky" Program.
-In addition, the Specific Plan's Development Standards require lighting to be: hooded and directed downward to reflect away from adjoining properties; confined to the lot boundaries and not be oriented towards neighboring properties to protect privacy; and pedestrian-scaled street lighting to be provided within the proposed park areas pedestrian routes of travel to enable visibility and safety.
+Response 3: City's Dark Sky Ordinance - The Specific Plan's Developments Standards require that all lighting of the building, landscaping, parking area, or similar facilities shall be in compliance with the City's "Dark Sky" Program.
+In addition, the Specific Plan's Development Standards require that lighting shall be hooded and directed downward to reflect away from adjoining properties, that lighting shall be confined to the lot boundaries and not be oriented towards neighboring properties to protect privacy, and that pedestrian-scaled street lighting shall be provided within the proposed park areas pedestrian routes of travel to enable visibility and safety.

-Response 4: California Green Building Standards Code (CalGreen - Title 24): Development within the Plan area shall comply to the California Green Building Standards Code, as referenced in Chapter 15.30 - Green Building Standards Code, of the SMMC.
+Response 4: California Green Building Standards Code (CalGreen - Title 24) - Development within the Plan area shall comply to the California Green Building Standards Code, as referenced in Chapter 15.30 - Green Building Standards Code, of the SMMC.
 CalGreen has a mandatory component for all new residential construction, including requirements on using water- and energy-efficient materials, fixtures, and appliances; managing stormwater; recycling; and other sustainable practices.
 The Specific Plan contains Design Guidelines and Standards including sustainable development attributes for water and energy conservation.
 As part of CalGreen, residential and nonresidential buildings within the Plan area shall comply with the state's Building Energy Efficiency Standards.

 Response 5: Fire Service: Sierra Madre Fire Department (SMFD) currently serves the Plan area and the surrounding area.
 SMFD is responsible for emergency medical calls, fire response, and inspection, and plan check services.
 The frequency of emergency response calls is expected to increase in the Plan area relative to existing conditions.
 However, due to the minor nature of the relatively low population growth expected from the development and because this growth falls well within the projected population growth for the City, the expected population growth is not considered substantial and has been accounted for in local and regional population projections.
 In addition, SMFD has reviewed the development and has determined that it would not have a significant effect on service demands.
-Refer to Section 4.11, Land Use and Planning, of the Meadows at Bailey Canyon Specific Plan EIR for additional details related to project design features to promote fire safety.